studyrepo201909/springboot-computer/README.md

 `./gradlew bootRun`

-when it startup, you can visit the application use `http://localhost:8080`.
+when it startup, you can visit the application use `http://localhost:8080` via browsers or postman tools, then you can see `Hello World.`.